fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 [b]Features[/b]
 The intention of this mod is to be able to make use of resources no longer required in later eras.

-After a certain amount of iron, niter or horses has been accumulated you will be able to use these to boost production, science and culture.
+After a certain amount of iron, niter or horses has been accumulated and the Renaissance era has been reached, you will be able to use these to boost production, science and culture.

 The amount of boosts are depending on the amount accumulated.
 At the moment every AI civ is also boosting up to once per turn.